RESQUE-Framework/RESQUER/README.md

 # RESQUER

-An R package for analyzing the [RESQUE Research Quality Evaluation](https://nicebread.github.io/RESQUE) schemes.
+An R package for analyzing the [RESQUE Research Quality Evaluation](https://resque-framework.github.io/website/) schemes.
+This is work in progress, and likely to change.

 ## How to preview the dashboard: